 Section 3.
-The membership shall have the right to submit and have published in the Cable Release, items of Club-related interest, including qualified opinion, as long as the items are not derogatory, derisive, or otherwise contrary to the well-being of the Club.
-The editor of the Cable Release shall be required to obtain concurrence of the Executive Council prior to rejection of any submission as unfit for publication.
+The membership shall have the right to submit and have published in the newsletter items of Club-related interest, including qualified opinion, as long as the items are not derogatory, derisive, or otherwise contrary to the well-being of the Club.
+The editor of the Newsletter shall be required to obtain concurrence of the Executive Council prior to rejection of any submission as unfit for publication.

 Section 4.
-The official Internet website for the Club (SSCCPhotography.org) shall be noted in all official Club announcements, recruitment flyers, and each issue of the Club's official publication.
+The official Internet Web site for the Club (SSCCPhotography.org) shall be noted in all official Club announcements, recruitment fliers, and each issue of the Club's official publication.
 The Club Web site will contain the following categories of information: Club History, By-Laws, Competition Rules and Monthly Winners, Current and Past Club Newsletters, Calendar of Club Events, Gallery of Member Photographs, Club Member Equipment for Sale, and Links to Other Sites.
-The President, along with Executive Council concurrence, shall clear all additional content and proposed categories.
+The Website may include other topics is the discretion of the Board.
 The Webmaster shall update/revise the site's content, organization, access rights, and design as requested by the Executive Council representative(s).